cmc/eastwood/README.md

 # Quickstart
 To deploy this application you require a Postgresql DB to store DNS entries.
 We provide that to you here through a docker-compose file.
 If you have docker-compose installed and would like to run this locally on your laptop, simply configure the application and run `make image` followed by a `make compose`

 Note - It is set by default to backfill first, this can take some time.
-If you are looking to quickly test before deploying we reccomend unsetting the env variable BACKFILL_RECORDS
+If you are looking to quickly test before deploying we advise unsetting the env variable BACKFILL_RECORDS

 ### Step By Step
    - Get a zonefiles.io api key